mimecast/dtail/doc/testing.md

 ## Integration tests

-Other than the unit tests, which only test the internal code, the integration tests will run a set of DTail commands externally and thus simulating common end user use cases.
+Other than the unit tests, which only test the internal code, the integration tests will run a set of DTail commands externally and thus simulating common end user scenarios.

 This means, that you will need to compile all DTail binaries prior to running these tests: